 Enjoy the Europa Park

-Just north of Freiburg im Breisgau lies Europe’s second-largest theme park: The Europa Park… and yes, this is also a destination in the Black Forest that makes the region special.
+Just north of Freiburg im Breisgau lies Europe’s second-largest theme park: The Europa Park… This is also a destination in the Black Forest that makes the region special.

 There are numerous theme parks in Europe, but what separates Europa Park from the others?
 Well, it’s because Europa Park is all about Europe.
 It is the fantasy version of the continent, as per theGuardian.com.
 The park has 15 areas representing different countries in Europe.

-The park is too immense and has a lot of fantastic features to tell in this post.
+The park is too immense and has many fantastic features to tell in this post.
 But, absolutely, Europa Park is one of the most recommended places to visit in the Black Forest, with hundreds of thousands of recommendations posted online.

 You can learn more from this Europa Park 2021 Review (Is Europa Park worth visiting?).